Ford Kuga SUV review

 The Ford Kuga is a family SUV that’s an alternative to models such as the Volkswagen Tiguan, Skoda Karoq and Hyundai Tucson.
 Ford has two other SUVs, the EcoSport and the Puma, and the Kuga is larger than both of them – and costs more to buy.

-If you’re looking for a medium-size SUV, there’s also the Toyota RAV4, the SEAT Ateca and many more.
+If you’re looking for a medium-size family SUV, there’s also the Toyota RAV4, the SEAT Ateca and many more.
 Almost all the big car manufacturers offer a model like this, as they’re so popular.
 The Ford Kuga has its own appeal, though, which helps it to stand out.
 We think it looks especially smart in the sporty ST-Line trims.

 The Kuga’s biggest strength, and the aspect that will appeal most, is the way it drives.
 The original Kuga was known for being the best car to drive of its type when it came out, and while this new third-generation model isn’t quite so far ahead of the competition, it’s still really enjoyable to spend time behind the wheel.
 It’s much better to drive than the previous Ford Kuga, too.

-There are plenty of engines to pick from: a 1.5-litre petrol, a petrol-electric hybrid and a plug-in hybrid (PHEV) model with an official economy figure of over 200mpg.
+There are three distinct powertrains to pick from: a 1.5-litre EcoBoost petrol, a self-charging hybrid and a plug-in hybrid (PHEV) model with an official economy figure of over 200mpg.
 This version can drive for 35 miles on electricity alone, which is how it manages that incredible figure.
 Diesel engines were also offered, but Ford discontinued them in November 2021.
 The latest diesel engine (the 148bhp 2.0-litre model) featured mild-hybrid assistance to boost economy, and used examples can still make a good buy.

 You’ll recognise the interior as Ford has carried over most of the parts from its other SUVs and hatchbacks.
 While it hasn’t got quite the same visual appeal as a Peugeot 3008 or Mazda CX-5, it’s logically laid out and the standard-fit eight-inch touchscreen controls a lot of the features.
 High-spec cars get a crisp 12.3-inch digital instrument cluster for the first time.